withastro/docs/src/pages/en/guides/styling.md

 </div>
 ```

- If you'd like to destructure a props object that contains `class`, you must rename it.
+ If you'd like to destructure a props object that contains a `class` prop, you must rename it.
 This is because `class` is a [reserved word](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#reserved_words) in JavaScript.

 ```astro title="src/components/MyComponent.astro" {6,8}
 ---